SadraZg/OnlineFruitStore/README.md

 directory.
 The script should turn the data into a JSON dictionary by adding all the required fields, including the image associated with the fruit (image_name), and uploading it to http://[linux-instance-external-IP]/fruits using the Python requests library.
-Note that all files are written in the following format, with each piece of information on its own line:
+Note that all files are written in the following format, with each piece of information on its own line: <br />
-•	name
+•	name <br />
-•	weight (in lbs)
+•	weight (in lbs) <br />
-•	description
+•	description <br />
 The data model in the Django application fruit has the following fields: name, weight, description and image_name.
 The weight field is defined as an integer field.
 So when you process the weight information of the fruit from the .txt file, you need to convert it into an integer.
 For example if the weight is "500 lbs", you need to drop "lbs" and